Fujio-Turner/sg-log-reader-demo/README.md

 ### NOTES

 -- Its advised to "Flush" the Couchbase Bucket for each new SG environments you process.

+-- Docs is the `sg-log-reader` bucket by default have a TTL(expire) in 24 hours.
+You can change the setting in the `config.json` file.

 -- Logs from a Sync Gateway machine running on MS Windows might have issues as its timestamps in the logs might have a different format thus effecting the processing of Sync Gateway file.